danielurra/ms-teams-normalization-rules/README.md

 # Normalization Rules (MS Teams)
-This small and simple script was used to bulk provision normalization rule for MS Teams.<br>
+This small and simple script was used to bulk provision normalization rules for MS Teams dial plan.<br>
 The `.csv` file needed was uploaded and it has dummy data, please download it and fill it out with your own data.<br>
 ```powershell
 Clear